-- Communication: Communicating with team members, executive leadership, external stakeholders, vendors, and freelancers is an important skill for marketing project managers to master.
+- Communication: Communicating with team members, executive leadership, external stakeholders, vendors, and freelancers is an important skill for project management for marketing.

 - Analytical: Because a marketing project manager has a role in planning a variety of campaign types, they need to be able to leverage marketing analytics and prioritize resources to maximize the outcome for their company or client.

-- Marketing: While project manager roles utilize many of the same philosophies and concepts, a marketing project manager will need a specific expertise in marketing itself to be able to manage a website redesign, plan a viral social media campaign, or launch a product.
+- Marketing: While project manager roles utilize many of the same philosophies and concepts, project management for marketing will need a specific expertise in marketing itself to be able to manage a website redesign, plan a viral social media campaign, or launch a product.

-- Decision-making: Many projects involve at least some high-pressure situations, and marketing project managers will be called upon to make informed decisions on a tight timeline.
+- Decision-making: The project marketing manager experience involves at least some high-pressure situations, and marketing project managers will be called upon to make informed decisions on a tight timeline.

 - Technical skills: In addition to the soft skills mentioned above, marketing project managers should also have the following hard skills.